-Unless stated on the individual product page, the average delivery time will be estimated between 2-4 working days; this excludes bank holidays.
+For items purchased on the website, the average delivery time will be estimated between 2-4 working days unless stated on the individual product; this excludes bank holidays.
 However, after your order is placed online you will receive further email acknowledgment of your order with a confirmed ship date.

 In buildings, the number of parameters that our Hanwell data loggers can measure is virtually unlimited.
 The products are very versatile, designed with special inputs to accept any sensor.
 In addition to monitoring Co2, temperature, humidity, shock, tilt/roll, light/UV, wind, and flood/gutter levels using our own sensors, we can also measure other parameters, including turbidity, flow, ozone and level by attaching existing third-party sensors.

 If you need to monitor products as they move through the supply chain, the ShockLog measures temperature, relative humidity, shock and vibration, tilt and roll, and pressure.
 We offer a range of different transmission and data download options, so please call us for more details.

 We guarantee our products against defects of materials or workmanship for a period of 1 year, commencing on the date on which the goods are dispatched.
 We offer the option to extend your warranty, please contact us for more information on this.

 Call +44 (0) 1462 688 078 or email support.
 We aim to respond to all queries within 1 working day.

 It depends on the environment you're measuring.
 Data loggers are best for standalone monitoring, small local spaces, or monitoring goods in transit.
 Use radio loggers if you need to monitor medium or large buildings, or multiple sites.
 They are suitable for all building types.
 Finally, GPRS transmitters are ideal for long-term remote or outdoor monitoring – as long as a GPRS signal is available.